 A popular choice among rum lovers, Mount Gay is the world’s oldest commercial rum distillery and has been running since 1703.
 The brand produces its rum in Barbados, combining history, craft, and expert knowledge into every bottle.

 Everything Mount Gay produces is given the seal of approval by Master Blender Trudiann Branker and it’s hard to go wrong with any of the brand’s options.

-Mount Gay’s Eclipse Rum is a gold rum with a brilliant amber colour and a strong flavour to match.
-It combines floral and fruity notes for a unique and distinctive aroma of banana, apricot and vanilla.
+Mount Gay’s Eclipse Rum is a gold rum with a brilliant amber color and a strong flavor to match.
+It combines floral and fruity notes for a unique and distinctive aroma of banana, apricot, and vanilla.

 You can also take a look at our Captain Morgan’s price list to find great value rum bottles.

 Facundo offers a range of luxurious, high-end sipping rums that stand tall above many other brands.
 It’s a brand that appeals to those who have a palate for extra-aged spirits that tell a story.

 No element of the process is rushed with the Facundo brand, from selecting only the highest quality sugarcane to perfecting the fermenting and distilling.
 Every offering comes complete with a distinct flavor profile, a bold blend of rums, and a guarantee of enjoyment.